Will your legal status keep you from getting workers’ comp?

 What the law says about workers’ comp for undocumented workers

 Getting injured in a workplace accident can affect your life in many ways.
 If you’re the sole breadwinner in your family, an injury can take a serious toll on your family’s finances.
-The following information may help clarify legal issues pertaining to workers’ compensation for non-citizen employees:- It’s up to your employer to verify your eligibility to work in the United States.
+The following information may help clarify legal issues pertaining to workers’ compensation for non-citizen employees:

 - If your papers are not in order and you suffer injury, your employer may try to use eligibility laws against you to keep you from filing a workers’ compensation claim.